Skip to content

 You need a public (external) DNS server for the following reasons:

-• To resolve the "CNAME record" that points to the alias domain generated when you add the ZTNA gateway.
+- To resolve an A record that points to the ZTNA gateway.

 Example